 A number of further murders were raised during the penalty phase of Franklin’s trial which prosecutors believed he was also responsible for, however the decision was made not charge him with these further murders due to the risk of these delaying his trial even further, which had already taken 6 years, from his arrest in 2010, to bring into court.

-Evidence which was presented against him during his trial included a gun found inside the garage of Franklin’s house during his arrest.
+Evidence that was presented against him during his trial included a gun found inside the garage of Franklin’s house during his arrest.
 This was found to be the same gun which had killed both Sharon Dismuke in 1984, and Janecia Peters in 2007.

 There is one known survivor of the Grim Sleeper.
 Enietra Washington testified in court that she accepted a lift from Lonnie Franklin in his orange Ford Pinto.
 Frankin shot her in the chest and as she lost consciousness, sexually assaulted her and took photos of her as she remembered seeing the flash from a Polaroid camera.